arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-12.md

   test <@ run nodeP s = Success ("", expected) @>
 ```

 Uh oh!
 Not a good news!
-Is this maybe a problem we introduced with our
+(Note to self: next time, not only shall I
+write tests before the implementation, but I should also not forget
+the red phase of the red-green-refactor TDD mantra).
+Is this a bug
-funny semordnilap-based syntax?
-Let's go back to the conventional tag
+introduced by the semordnilap-based syntax?
+Let's revert back to the
-name rule.
-We started from this test:
+conventional tag name rule:

 ```fsharp
 let tagNameP = many1 (anyOf ['a'..'Z'])